 The potty has Crimean transfers, so was likely made c1855 or just after.

 This transfer appears on a large pedestal bowl, which although unmarked, has a form and lustre decoration associated with the Garrison Pottery, c1860.
 The transfer is dissimilar to the other versions from this pottery (see above).
 It doesn't have distinct smoke rings coming from the chimney.
+Small boat with sail to right of central ship (bottom right detail).
 There are no railings on the left side of the bridge.

 Perhaps John Carr & Sons or Ball's Pottery

 This variation of the transfer, which has rocks in the foreground on the left side and an additional window on the building to the right of the kiln, is likely a re-engraved version of the Garrison Pottery 8 transfer above.
 The poor quality and lustre decoration suggest it was made after the Garrison Pottery closed in 1865.